MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/teamsjs-support-m365.md

 </table>

 > [!NOTE]
-> The following methods are not supported on mobile for Microsoft Teams :
+> The following methods are not supported on mobile for Teams:
 >
-> - `task.getDefaultSizeIfNotProvided`
+> `task.getDefaultSizeIfNotProvided`

 ## `teamsCore`